DanielleDunnewold/Personal-writing-editor/README.md

 ## curent functions

--Seperates a text in paragraphs, sentences and words or sentences and words.
+- Seperates a text in paragraphs, sentences and words or sentences and words.
--Determines the frequency of words in the whole text or in seperate paragraphs.
+- Determines the frequency of words in the whole text or in seperate paragraphs.

 ## upcoming functions

--Implement function to improve frequency count and make further editing possible:
+- Implement function to improve frequency count and make further editing possible:
-  -a laminizer
+  - a laminizer
-  -a stoplist
+  - a stoplist
-  -a POS tagger
+  - a POS tagger

--Improve output format of frequency.
+- Improve output format of frequency.

--Marks words that are found more than once in a paragraph.
+- Marks words that are found more than once in a paragraph.